Harjeet Brar Bajakhana: Kabaddi career

-He was married to Narinderjit Kaur and was blessed with a daughter, Gagan Harjeet Kaur a year later.

 Death

 On 16 April 1998, Harjeet Brar Bajakhana was killed in a tragic road accident along with three other prominent Kabbadi players, Talwar Kaonke, Kewal Lopoke and Kewal Sekha.
 Sukhchain Singh of Sidhwan Kalan village sustained serious injuries and was admitted to PGI.
 Following his treatment he was discharged from the hospital.
 According to their family members, Kabaddi players were on their way to New Delhi to acquire visas for their travel abroad.
 They were travelling on the Kharar-Morinda stretch of National Highway 95, in a Gypsy bearing registration number PB-10-U-0097.
 The accident took place near the town of Morinda, when a truck bearing registration number HR-35-2371, collided head on with their vehicle.
 It led to the killing of four of them on the spot and seriously injuring the fifth occupant.
 All four Kabaddi players were brought to a Kharar Hospital.
 Following the post-mortem examination, their bodies were subsequently released to their relatives.
 Harjit Bajakhana's death brought an abrupt end of an era.
 Harjeet Bajakhana had achieved what no other Kabaddi player could.